N-A-D/Rift/README.md

 ```

 **Note:** Rift does not include any form of messaging system to facilitate intersystem communication.
 It is up to the user to implement such a system if there is a need for it.

-An example project that makes use of the Rift can be found [here](https://github.com/N-A-D/Doodle/tree/master/Particles).